MooersLab/latex-emacs/README.md

 LaTeX is the gold standard markup system for technical writing.

-- Combine passion for coding with writing: Makes writing more fun.
+- Combine passion for coding with writing: Make writing more fun.
 - Code reuse: recycle old documents.
 - Precise control over appearance of output.
 - Equation typesetting par none.